Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Introduction

 Taking a well-studied non-integrable spin chain as our Hamiltonian, we perform the time evolution on a large set of translationally invariant product states covering a wide range of energies and energy variances on chains of up to $L=34$ spins in one instance and $L=30$ for most initial states, allowing us to probe thermalization dynamics on a wide range of system parameters.

-We find that the equilibrium state converges to the thermal state with finite-size deviations on local observables that are well described by the lowest order correction on $(v - \tilde{v})/L$ predicted by the eigenstate thermalization hypothesis (ETH) \cite{Deutsch:1991, Srednicki:1994, Srednicki:1996, Srednicki:1999}, where $v$ and $\tilde{v}$ are the energy variance densities of the initial and thermal states respectively.
-While the lowest order correction has been known for some time and is simple to derive \cite{D’Alessio.Kafri.ea:2016}, we find that it is seldom taken into account in the modern literature, and often the role of the energy variance is not considered in the interpretation of numerical results \cite{Kim.Huse:2013, Zhang.Kim.ea:2015}.
-We also observe that the temporal fluctuations around equilibrium scale as the inverse of the density of states \cite{Deutsch:1991, Srednicki:1994, Srednicki:1996, Srednicki:1999, Sorg.Vidmar.ea:2014, Nation.Porras:2019, Bleicker.Stolze.ea:2020, Knipschild.Gemmer:2020}, agreeing with the bound predicted by the ETH, and allowing the extraction of very precise estimates based on exact diagonalization at large system sizes.
+We find that the equilibrium state converges to the thermal state with finite-size deviations on local observables that are well described by the lowest order correction on $(v - \tilde{v})/L$ predicted by the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch:1991, Srednicki:1994, Srednicki:1996, Srednicki:1999}, where $v$ and $\tilde{v}$ are the energy variance densities of the initial and thermal states respectively.
+While the lowest order correction has been known for some time and is simple to derive~\cite{D’Alessio.Kafri.ea:2016}, we find that it is seldom taken into account in the modern literature, and often the role of the energy variance is not considered in the interpretation of numerical results~\cite{Kim.Huse:2013, Zhang.Kim.ea:2015}.
+We estimate the constant prefactor on the lowest order correction from thermal expectations, letting us probe the agreement with the ETH at a higher quantitative level.

+We also observe that the temporal fluctuations around equilibrium scale as the inverse of the density of states~\cite{Deutsch:1991, Srednicki:1994, Srednicki:1996, Srednicki:1999, Sorg.Vidmar.ea:2014, Nation.Porras:2019, Bleicker.Stolze.ea:2020, Knipschild.Gemmer:2020}, agreeing with the bound predicted by the ETH, and allowing the extraction of very precise estimates based on exact diagonalization at large system sizes.

 We calculate the entanglement entropy of the equilibrium state on contiguous spin clusters and find that it is consistent with the corresponding thermal entropy on the same clusters.
 The initial state most similar to the infinite temperature thermal state ($Y_+$) achieves the maximum entropy, and this maximum agrees with the average entropy of random states uniformly drawn on the symmetry sector that the initial state belongs to.